Post image for It’s Easy Eating Greens

 Greens have very little carbohydrate in them, and the carbs that are there are packed in layers of fiber, which make them very slow to digest.
 That is why, in general, greens have very little impact on blood glucose.

-Selection and Storage
+Selection and Storage of Leafy Greens

 If you don’t garden, your best bet for fresh greens is a local farmer’s market, followed by the grocery store.
-Ask what day(s) they put out fresh produce, and add a recurring reminder to your calendar so you always know on what day to buy the healthiest greens!
+Ask what day(s) they put out fresh produce, and add a recurring reminder to your calendar so you always know on what day to buy the healthiest greens.

 If access to fresh produce is a challenge, reach for the frozen stuff, which retains much of the original nutritional value from the time it was frozen.